What Really Matters for Table LLMs? A Meta-Evaluation of Model and Data Effects: Replicating Existing Table LLMs

-\Cref{tab: tablellm-hyperparameter} outlines the base models used in existing table LLMs.
+\Cref{tab: tablellm-comparison} outlines the base models used in existing table LLMs.
 These base models, ranging from various Llama models to closed-source models such as GPT-3.5, differ significantly in their architecture designs, model sizes, and training recipes.
 In addition, each table LLM introduces its own unique training data, making it challenging to disentangle the impact of the training data from that of the base model.

-To explore the contribution of the training data used in existing table LLM works, we train the same base models on datasets utilized in each of the existing works.
-We first demonstrate that our implementation yields comparable or better results than the performance reported in the existing works in \Cref{sec: reimpl-compare}.
-We then evaluate our trained models across various setups in \Cref{sec: real-world-eval,sec: general-eval}.
+Here we report the performance of our fine-tuned models based on Mistral v0.3 7B Instruct, OLMo 7B Instruct, and Phi 3 Small Instruct (7B) versus the original models on the datasets reported in each of the original works.